CommunityToolkit/WindowsCommunityToolkit/docs/helpers/BindableValueHolder.md

 ## Example

-You can use it to switch several object states by declaring it:
+You can use it to switch several object states by declaring it as a Resource (either in a page or control):

 ```xaml